I have just a little question. If you made this game in 1 years each day, do you made 365 lvl ? (I played 20 lvl just to see the work that you made)

 - The author is of course on Twitter.

 - Also on Tumblr and Pinterest.

-- Left click to move, right click to look around.
+- Keep the right mouse button down to look around.

 Click download now to get access to the following files:

 Log in with itch.io to leave a comment.

 Yes, there are 365 levels.
 Technically speaking, 367 if you count the title screen and the week selection hub.
 And about a dozen unreleased experimental levels I made before in order to plan the whole thing.
 There are screenshots on the official website.

 Hi!
 This game is a really cool game I have a great time playing it!
 I like the concept of the game and would be awesome if more features are added and I made a video on youtube in INDONESIAN!
 Check it out!
 TERIMA KASIH!

 Hi!
 I'm glad you like the game, thanks a lot for sharing your video :) I'm always interested in watching people play a Road to Awe.
 Don't hesitate if you have suggestions for improvements.

 Your welcome!
 It is a really relaxing game but maybe need a little bit improvement on the control, I hope the best for your games :D